Blog Details

 Andre Kostolany.

-Do you know how to research before investing, or do you just pick a company stock because you like how they were doing in the past?
-Most people don’t analyze their stock before they buy it, and as such, they generally match the returns in one study where monkeys chose stocks in the S&P 500.
+Do you know how to research before investing, or do you just pick a company stock because you like how it was doing in the past?
+Most people don’t analyze their stock before they buy it; as a result, they generally match the returns observed in one study in which monkeys chose stocks in the S&P 500.
 Wait, say that again, Ted.
 Are you saying monkeys can’t choose as well as I can?

-The short answer is yes; in a bull market, monkeys with their index figure dipped in ink and given a copy of the SNP 500 stock list select stocks, on average, did approximately as well in this study as the average investor.
+The short answer is yes: in a bull market, monkeys with their index figure, dipped in ink and given a copy of the S&P 500 stock list, select stocks, on average, did approximately as well in this study as the average investor.
 Now we’re talking averages.
 Some people will pick certain stocks, especially if they’re only picking one or two, and they may do very well and hit a home run.
 But on average, monkeys can do as well over the long term.
 Humans do better in the short term (three to five years) but not so much in the long term (nearer to ten years).

 To improve your chances of making money in the stock market, you have to (1) first determine if you are in a bull or bear market, (2) choose good quality stocks unless you think you have specific information not available to the general company about a particular corporation, ‘(3) invest for the long-term, (4) seek good returns while protecting yourself from potential losses, and (5) never invest more than you can afford to lose, and (6) discipline yourself to ride with the market fluctuations, and (5) follow the principles of the diversification.
 Follow those rules, and you will have a much-improved chance of doing well in the stock market.

-My second source for this newsletter is summarizing the contents of The Intelligent Investor, Third Edition, by Benjamin Graham, who was Warrant Buffet’s teacher.
-As Warrant Buffet said, Grahm’s book is “the best book on investing ever written.”
+My second source for this newsletter summarizes the contents of The Intelligent Investor, Third Edition, by Benjamin Graham, who was Warren Buffett’s teacher.
+As Warren Buffett said, Graham’s book is “the best book on investing ever written.”
 So, I am basing this investment philosophy on one man, although two men made it famous.

 Watch Out for Severe Down Markets

 When I was playing blackjack at the casinos in Lake Tahoe, I often had a stock of winning chips in front of me.
 It was so exciting, but I frequently walked away with nothing by the night’s end or lost a bundle.
-The measuring rod is not much you are ahead at the mid-point, but how much you have at the end.
-And it is the same for stocks.
-Newton’s law, which states that everything that goes up much eventually comes down, applies in cycles on the stock market.
+The measuring rod is not much, you are ahead at the mid-point, but how much you have at the end.
+The same applies to stocks.
+Newton’s law, which states that everything that goes up must eventually come down, applies in cycles on the stock market.
 Over decades, it climbs onward and upward, but it can fluctuate wildly during the cycle.
 Depending on when you buy and sell, your return will be impacted.
-Look at the devastation the last four rescissions caused:
+Look at the devastation the last four rescessions caused:

 Dot-Com Bubble Burst (2000).
 Thirteen years later, the rapid rise of dot-com stocks far exceeded their value, and the bubble burst in March 2000.
 The slide finally ended in October 2002, when the NASDAQ lost almost 80% of its value (nearly $5 trillion collars).